thomasleavy/civic-fix/README.md

 # CivicFix

+## NB
+This prototype requires external services & it will <strong>NOT</strong> run without proper configuration

 This is a prototype app that lets users report issues and suggestions in their local area to the local government.
 It’s an exercise in direct democracy, civic participation, and giving people a clear voice—map-based reporting, case tracking, and optional public sharing, so the community and admins can see what matters locally.

 ## Tech stack